Looking for tips on what to do in Charleston, South Carolina?

 The historic buildings that hosted founding fathers now house award winning restaurants and stores.
 What’s old becomes new again.

-It’s also the ideal combination of beach, city and country, with all three within fifteen minutes of each other.
+It’s also the ideal combination of beach, city and country, with all three within fifteen minutes of each other, making it one of the best weekend getaways in the USA.

 What to Do in Charleston